Interview with a purebred Pekingese breeder Susan Farrer-Shephard of Deja vu Pekingese Kennels, by Allan Reznik.

 The best way to ensure a long and happy relationship with a purebred dog is to purchase one from a responsible breeder.
 Not sure where to begin finding a breeder?
 Contact the National Parent Club’s Breeder Referral person, which you can find on the AKC Breeder Referral Contacts page.

-Want to help rescue and re-home a Pekingese Dog?
+Want to help rescue and re-home a Pug dog?

-Read and learn more about the affectionate Pekingese Dog with articles and information in our Pekingese Dog Breed Magazine.
+Read and learn more about the loyal Pug dog breed with articles and information in our Pug Dog Breed Magazine.